nz-social-wellbeing-agency/nga_tapuae/README.md

 Master.R incorporates changes such as in time window and tackling changes due to package updates.
 The codes have been tested to work on R 3.6.3, the version of R server as of writing in the IDI, together with packages installed.

 # Getting Help
-General enquiries can be sent to info@swa.govt.nz, tool specific questions can be sent to assembly_tool@swa.govt.nz
+General enquiries can be sent to info@swa.govt.nz.